SHARE

 1. Manufacturing Bill of Material (MBOM)

 This type is used in the manufacturing process.
 MBOM includes raw materials, sub-components, and tools needed to produce goods.
-If your company focuses on production, MBOM is the most frequently used.

 2. Engineering Bill of Material (EBOM)

 EBOM focuses more on product design.
 This type records all components based on technical specifications.
-EBOM is usually created by the engineering team before the product is mass produced.

 3. Sales Bill of Material (SBOM)